Creating a population of

 animation shape from the list below.
 If you need the shape that is

-can draw animation on the agent type later whenever you need.
-When done, click Next
+can draw animation of the agent type on its graphical diagram later.
+When done, click Next.

 Specify the parameters for this agent type.
 Click <add new...>